shellbro/ansible-role-base/README.md

 # ansible-role-common
-Ansible role that provides base configuration for CentOS 7.
+Ansible role that provides base configuration for Fedora and CentOS 7.